-At Lupton Fawcett, we recognise the crucial importance of intellectual property to any business in the modern economy and provide a market-leading solution to your requirements.
+At Lupton Fawcett, we recognise the crucial importance of intellectual property to any business in the modern economy.
+Our intellectual property solicitors provide a market-leading solution to your requirements.

 If you are looking for assistance with any intellectual property matters affecting your business, our lawyers are here to help you.
 We have experience in all aspects of intellectual property, so we know what it takes to keep your interests guarded.
 Contact us today by calling 0333 323 5292 or fill in our online form and we will get back to you as soon as possible.